Husref Musemić: Return to Igman Konjic

 On 22 June 2024, Igman Konjic announced Musemić's return to the club as manager.
 His first competitive game back in charge of Igman ended in a 1–0 away loss to Posušje on 4 August 2024.
 After a 7–1 away defeat to Zrinjski Mostar on 21 October 2024, he verbally attacked and threatened the game's referee observer.
 Following the incident, Musemić was fined and banned from working in Bosnian football for a period of six months.
 He ultimately resigned as Igman manager on 6 November 2024.

 Sixth stint at Sarajevo

 On 10 August 2025, Musemić was appointed Sarajevo manager for a record sixth time, following the departure of Zoran Zekić.
 Sarajevo was victorious in his first game back, defeating Posušje 2–1 at home on 16 August.
 Sarajevo then lost 5–1 to Borac on 24 August, its largest ever defeat against the Banja Luka-based side.
 In Musemić's first Sarajevo derby back, his side lost to rivals Željezničar 2–0 away on 27 September 2025.
 On 29 September, he left the club by mutual consent, with Sarajevo losing all five of their away games and sitting in seventh place with only three points above the relegation zone.

 Personal life

-Musemić's older brother Vahidin was a professional footballer as well and Sarajevo legend.
+Musemić's older brother, Vahidin, was also a professional footballer, and is one of Sarajevo's greatest ever players.